1. Wound debridement.

 For superficial burn wounds (2a degree): no dressing change required.

 For mixed superficial and deep partial thickness burn wounds (2a & 2b degree) a dressing change may be required:

-- Rehydrate epicitehydro for an easy and painless removal.
+- Rehydrate epicitehydro for an easy and nearly pain-free removal.

 - After assessment of the wound, apply a new epicitehydro dressing.